pingcap/tidb-operator/docs/design-proposals/2021-05-16-scale-storage-instances-simultaneously.md

   * Call PD API to delete store until its state changes to `offline`.
   * When store becomes tombstone, add defer deleting annotation to the PVCs of the corresponding pod to be deleted.
   * If the current store is `tombstone` and the defer deleting annotation has been added to the PVCs, mark the corresponding ordinal as finished, otherwise ongoing.
-* Call `setReplicasAndDeleteSlots` to delete pod:
+* Call `setReplicasAndDeleteSlotsByFinished` to delete pod:
-  * If without asts enabled:
   * Since native StatefulSet will always scale in Pod with the largest order so we should assure the ordinals from largest to smallest __strictly__ are finished.
   * Count the __continuous__ finished ordinal beginning from largest in A, recorded as c, then the final replicas will be `replicas - c`.
-  * If with asts enabled:
-    * Since Advanced StatefulSet can scale pod with arbitrary ordinal so we can set replicas and deleteSlots finished in this loop.
-    * Calculate replicas and deleteSlots from the finished and ongoing ordinals and update the StatefulSet.

 ### Scale out